vishnushiri02/SARS-Cov2/notes/Work_documented.md

     from this only the variant and sublineage names EG.5+EG.5.*  are retained while other texts including the brackets are removed(manually).
     - Lines are rearranged in such a way that parental variant comes after the subvariant, example: XBB+XBB.\*    would come only after XBB.1.16+XBB.1.16.*.
 This rearrangement was done manually.
   ![mapping lineages idea](assets/Pics/Mapping_lineage_idea.png)
   - In total there are 1628 unique lingeages which includes variants also.
-Runnin the mapping algorithm on this gives 715 lineages mapped to 16 variants and 913 lineages getting mapped to 531 lineages which includes Unknown.
+Running the mapping algorithm on this gives 715 lineages mapped to 16 variants and 913 lineages getting mapped to 531 lineages which includes Unknown.

-  > If muation list obtained using the outbreakinfo function getMutationsByLineage then the results vary for the non-variant lineages.
+  > If muation list is obtained using the outbreakinfo function getMutationsByLineage then the results vary for the non-variant lineages.
 912(without unknown) lineages gets mapped to 676 lineages.
+This is present in assigning_the_unassigned.RMD

 > There were some inconsistencies in the Date entries (only year no months or year and month an no date) such entries were removed.
 > On the course of doing this it was identified that the number of entries that was downloaded for each countries do not exactly match the numbers in ```Work/Data_Analysis/chosen_ten_country_submission.csv``` excluding few countries.